-Dr. Jayashree Kalpathy-Cramer is a researcher working at the intersection of artificial intelligence and medical imaging.
-She is the co-director of the Quantitative Tumor Imaging at Martinos (QTIM) lab at the Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital and a PI affiliated with the Center for Clinical Data Science.
-Her areas of research include quantitative imaging in cancer, image analysis for retinal imaging, cloud computing and machine learning.
+Jayashree Kalpathy-Cramer is a researcher working at the intersection of artificial intelligence and medical imaging.
+She is the co-director of the Quantitative Tumor Imaging at Martinos lab at the Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital and a principal investigator affiliated with the Center for Clinical Data Science.
+Her areas of research include quantitative imaging in cancer, image analysis for retinal imaging, cloud computing, and machine learning.
 Jayashree has a Bachelor of Technology in electrical engineering from IIT Bombay, a Master of Science in biomedical informatics from Oregon Health & Science University, and a Ph.D. in electrical engineering from Rensselaer Polytechnic Institute.

-Deep learning, facilitated by advances in hardware, software and algorithms, has emerged as a leading technology in computer vision and image analysis and is being applied to medical imaging with early successes in radiology, oncology, ophthalmology, pathology and others domains.
-I will share out experiences addressing clinical questions in ophthalmology and radiology.
-In ophthalmology, we have created an automated system for classifying images for retinopathy of prematurity (ROP) using deep learning while in radiology, we have developed tools for the cancer diagnosis and assessment of response to therapy.
+Deep learning, facilitated by advances in hardware, software, and algorithms, has emerged as a leading technology in computer vision and image analysis and is being applied to medical imaging with early successes in radiology, oncology, ophthalmology, pathology, and others domains.
+We'll share our experiences addressing clinical questions in ophthalmology and radiology.
+In ophthalmology, we have created an automated system for classifying images for retinopathy of prematurity (ROP) using deep learning, while in radiology, we have developed tools for the cancer diagnosis and assessment of response to therapy.